Christmas submerge

 Guddling or grabbling, catching trout or catfish with bare hands after tickling their underbellies into quiescence, actually a sport in some southern US States, has captivated me since first reading and then teaching English professor Don Johnson’s haunting poem, ‘Grabbling.’
 Johnson elegantly and eloquently describes a young boy, ensconced in a boat watching a veteran grabbler hand-fishing “by braille in a pool darker than the skins of old Bibles” as the fisherman “probed under root-knob and rock,” all the while “holding his breath longer than any of us in air or common light could not breathe.”
 The boy finally calls out quizzically above the river’s hum, “how?”
 And the old man’s answer – an exquisite variation of Nike’s advertising exhortation – “Get wet boy!”

-Nothing there is about water – if not most land-related experiences – do I remember more profoundly than scuba diving on Christmas eve at Porteau Cove, just north of Vancouver, British Columbia.
+Nothing there is about water – if not most land-related experiences – do I remember more profoundly than scuba diving on Christmas eve at Porteau Cove, just north of Vancouver, British Columbia (see the image at the start of this blog).
 On sabbatical at the time, I had self-committed to my life-long ambition of learning to dive.
 During the Fall, I immersed myself, literally, in every level of diving certification course I could take, even in the relatively frigid waters of BC.
+At the time and I think it’s currently the same, the levels I went through were: Open Water Diver, the basic course to equip/certify a person to dive safely to a maximum depth of 60 feet; Advanced Open Water that enhances basic course skills and prepares/certifies divers to go to a 100-foot depth; Rescue Diver that teaches skills associated with preventative diving and dealing with emergencies during dives; and Dive Master, the highest level of recreational diving certification.
 Pierre, our instructor, was a highly adept diving teacher possessed of a nearly reverential respect and unquenchable thirst for what he called, the urge to submerge.
 Shortly before the winter holidays, he invited a group of us to a night-dive on Christmas eve; no details were given other than we were to bring glow-sticks, 4-inch, water-proof plastic tubes that, when cracked, glowed a kind of green fluorescence in the dark.
 Attached to a diver’s tank or diving vest at night or in poor visibility waters, the sticks were enough of a marker such that divers could keep visual track of each other.

 Having donned our scuba gear, glow-sticks alight, we were given no instructions other than to buddy-up, the axiomatic diving practice of always pairing up for safety sake, and swim out to a marker buoy not far off-shore.
 Once we all reached the site, we descended, 8 or 9 strings of vertically ascending, effervescent bubbles back-lighted from the glow sticks.
 At the sandy bottom, some 40 feet down, we reconnoitered briefly, Pierre gesticulating in one direction with a signal to follow him.
 After a short swim, he stopped us in front of an upside-down spruce tree (or pine, or fir…some coniferous variety) anchored to the bottom with about 10 glow-sticks affixed to various branches, each stick gently wavering and pointing toward the surface.
 While we watched him, numbed slightly from the cold water, he cracked each stick into a glow and then looked back at us.
 None of us moved until he reached out one arm to take one diver’s hand.
 As if on cue, we each and all followed suit until we were in a line of hand-holding divers.
 Effortlessly, Pierre moved laterally until we encircled the tree completely, now a linked chain of bent-knee vertical divers, buoyantly suspended staring at a partially-illuminated, upside-down Christmas tree.